-Defining your target audience is essential in helping you create personalized content.
+Defining your target audience is essential to help create personalized content.

 Step 2: Set your objectives

-You must align your campaign objectives to your funnel.
-This means you’ll have to set goals for the three stages of your lead generation funnel (TOFU, MOFU, and BOFU).
+You must align your campaign objectives with your funnel.
+This means you’ll have to set goals for each of the three stages of your lead generation funnel (TOFU, MOFU, and BOFU).

 Step 3: Create content for each stage of your funnel

-Create high-quality segmented content for your buyer personas and each stage of your funnel.
+Create high-quality segmented content that matches your buyer personas and each stage of your funnel.
 This can be Facebook posts or content on your website that you promote on Facebook.

-Step 4: Expand your reach using Facebook Ads
+Step 4: Expand your reach with Facebook Ads